mschoch/Android-Couchbase/README.markdown

 These instructions require you to have installed Eclipse and the Android SDK, the [Android developer website](http://developer.android.com/sdk/installing.html) has instructions.

-## Installing Couchbase into your application
+## Installing Couchbase into your Application

 1. Create a new Android project or select an existing project